 Doing meaningful work that’s also enjoyable can help make employees happy at work.

 Our Partner Manager, Lou says that it's her job that makes her happy at work.
 "I love working with our partners and hearing what they are doing and how their companies are growing.
 I get the biggest boost when a partner phones me excited about something that is happening in their company which I have helped with."

 Our app developer Michael feels happy when he gets a new release live.
 "We have a lot of people building cool new features and getting them out for people to use, and getting positive feedback makes us happy."

-Its the small things that motivate your employees and they can build up to making someone really, truely happy.
-Tea and coffee are two of those small things that make a difference.
 For Louise, our Product manager, it's our coffee machine that makes her happy at work, "I have a serious addiction", she says as she sips her 3rd Americano of the day.
-Whilst our Bookkeeper, Ali says it's "lots of cups of tea keep me happy!"
+Whilst our Bookkeeper, Ali says "lots of cups of tea keep me happy!"

-Workers are happier in their jobs when they have friends at work as it means their job is more fun, enjoyable, and worthwhile.
-Having friendships at work is about more than just having fun, though, it's about pulling together over a common cause and sense of purpose which is something that makes Louise happy.
-"We can have big discussions within our team, talking though a problem and coming up with a solution, that potentially one person might not think of on their own."
+It’s something that makes Louise happy, "We can have big discussions within our team, talking through a problem and coming up with a solution, that potentially one person might not think of on their own."